-In looking back at 2013, it is apparent that our mission statement was always a part of our planning process as we looked at both services and programs for the community.
+In looking back at 2014, it is apparent that our mission statement was always a part of our planning process as we looked at both services and programs for the community.
 We continue to keep books at The Center, making them accessible to those who use the facility.
-Our outreach program to the elderly has grown as we added another location.
-The number of outreach patients varies but we remain fairly consistent with around thirty-five.
-We visit ten licensed day cares biweekly, delivering library books and reading to the children.
-Our interlibrary loan service is always active with an increase in items both loaned and borrowed.
+The number of elderly outreach patrons varies but we remain fairly consistent with around thirty-six.
+We visit ten licensed day cares bi-weekly, delivering library books and reading to the children.
+Our interlibrary loan service is active with an increase in items both loaned and borrowed.

-We added more book bags to our collection in 2013 and now have a total of 42.
+We added more book bags to our collection in 2014 and now have a total of 44.
 We purchase ten books of the same title, add an author biography and discussion questions to the bag, and loan them to book clubs in our community and to other libraries.